sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP267.png)

-Then the review will be dispayed as `Active`:
+Then the review will be displayed as `Active`:

 ![](./media/IAP268.png)